philanc/slua/README.md

 Lua and all extension libraries are distributed under the terms of their respective licenses (MIT or equivalent - see in the ./src directory).

-I am of course grateful to the PUC-Rio team for the great [Lua](http://www.lua.org/).
+I am of course grateful to the PUC-Rio team for the great [Lua](http://www.lua.org/) language.

 The built-in libraries include some code from various authors:
 - linenoise by Salvatore Sanfilippo - https://github.com/antirez/linenoise